vyomasystems-lab/challenges-inderjit303/README.md

 ## Is the verification complete ?
 Yes, the bugs were detected using cocotb testbench verification on level1_design1 MUX code.
-The bugs were located in code and eliminated and verified by Pass DUT test.
+The bugs were located in code and eliminated.
+Hence, the verification of Mux Level 1 Design 1 completed by Pass DUT test.